rust-lang/rust-by-example/src/borrow/input.md

 Since Rust moves data by default, this means that passing an object to a function will transfer ownership of the object to the function.
-Furthermore, Rust enforces the `RAII` discipline, meaning that the object will be destroyed when it goes out of scope, following the previous example the object sent to the function will be destroyed over there.
+Furthermore, Rust enforces the `RAII` ("Resource Acquisition Is Initialization") discipline, meaning that the object will be destroyed when it goes out of scope, following the previous example the object sent to the function will be destroyed over there.

 {raii.rs}